Automatic Revalidation of Expired Nonimmigrant Visas

-Re-entry to the United States with an expired visa is normally prohibited for nonimmigrants.
-However, in certain situations, the requirement for a valid visa is relaxed.
-The US Department of State refers to this program as automatic revalidation.
+Re-entry to the United States with an expired visa is normally not allowed for nonimmigrants.
+In limited situations, under automatic revalidation, the requirement for a valid visa is relaxed.

-F-1 and J-1 visa holders are allowed to re-enter the United States with an expired visa stamp after a short trip to Canada or Mexico or an adjacent island nation (see list below), as long as they meet all eligibility requirements explained below.
+F-1 and J-1 visa holders are allowed to re-enter the United States with an expired visa stamp after a short trip to Canada or Mexico or a neighboring island nation (see list below), as long as they meet all eligibility requirements.

 .Under automatic revalidation, re-entry with an expired visa is permitted ONLY when:

 To take advantage of automatic revalidation, a F-1 or J-1 student must have a valid I-94.
-Students with electronic I-94 records should travel with a printed copy of the I-94.
-If you were issued a paper I-94 card, make sure the airline or border official does not take your Paper Form I-94 Card upon departure from the United States.
+Students should travel with a printed copy of the I-94.
 All travelers must also carry their other immigration documents (passport, I-20/DS-2019).
 When returning to the United States, you should be re-admitted using the same Form I-94.

 Before departing the United States to visit an eligible country using Automatic Revalidation, be sure that you have the necessary visas to visit the countries on your planned itinerary.

-Currently the following are considered contiguous territories and adjacent islands for automatic revalidation:
+Currently the following are considered neighboring countries and adjacent islands for automatic revalidation:

 The list of eligible Caribbean Islands can be found here.

 No!
-As stated above, to be eligible for Automatic Revalidation, you must travel only to a contiguous territory or an adjacent island.
+As stated above, to be eligible for Automatic Revalidation, you must travel only to a neighboring country or an adjacent island.
 If you stop in any country not listed above you are no longer eligible for Automatic Revalidation.
 Therefore you need a valid U.S. visa to enter the U.S. in this situation.

 If citizens of your country are normally required to have a visa to travel to Canada, then yes, you must have a valid Canadian visa if you plan to travel to Canada.
 You can find the list of citizenships requiring a Canadian visa here.
 Using Automatic Revalidation does not eliminate any visa requirements for Canada, Mexico or adjacent islands.